camtonguyen/camtonguyen.github.io/blog-posts/the-80-20-rule-work-smarter-not-harder.md

 - Calling your top 20% of clients brings in 80% of your revenue.
 - Focusing on your 2-3 best-selling products accounts for most of your sales.

-[Action step]: List your tasks for the week and star the ones that truly move the needle.
+[Action step]: List your tasks for the week and start the ones that truly [move the needle](https://idioms.thefreedictionary.com/moved+the+needle).
 These are your high-impact tasks – the Avengers of your to-do list!

 ![Weekly planner](https://images.pexels.com/photos/7439133/pexels-photo-7439133.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2)